 - we’re not working or achieving enough as it is, so we can’t refuse something and be WORSE than we already are

 If we have other people on our team or working under us, it’s crucial to be able to split work, or delegate so that we’re not taking on the lion’s share of the work.
-Here’s some stuff to consider, and some reasons for this:

 - We feel that we can only ‘give’ work to someone who works FOR us or under us (and we often struggle to do that as well)